indiana-university/rivet-icons/README.md

 <rvt-icon name="heart"></rvt-icon>
 ```

 Use JavaScript to dynamically change the icon via the `name` attribute.
-This example uses React with JSX.
+This example uses JSX (React).

 ```jsx
 const iconName = isFavorited ? 'heart-solid' : 'heart'
 const icon = (<rvt-icon name={iconName} />)
 ```

 Use CSS to dynamically change the icon via the `--rvt-icon` variable.
 Set its value to the CSS variable of the desired icon ("heart" is `var(--heart)`).
-In order to not pollute `:root`, icon variables are declared only at the level of the `rvt-icon` element.
+In order to not pollute the global `:root` scope, icon variables are declared at the level of the `rvt-icon` element.
 That means, `--rvt-icon` should only be used on the `rvt-icon` element itself, not on an ancestor.

 In this example, the button toggles the value of `aria-pressed` for screen reader users, while the icon updates between the solid heart and outlined heart for visual users.
 Change the icon color with the `color` property.